 Keeping your home tidy and clean can prevent a lot of health issues for both you and your pets.
 We rarely think about it, but getting in contact with various surfaces and elements throughout the day can lead to cross-contamination of our homes.

 Parasites and other nasty stuff easily cling to shoes, clothes, and hair.
 While the immune system deals with some of them, others are tough.
 Regularly cleaning your home with a disinfectant solution will keep at bay many of the nasty parasites.

 You and your cat share the same home, so what are we on about?
 Well, by your cat’s home we mean your little pal’s favorite places.
-If your cat’s gotten ear mites, you need to diligently clean all the surfaces and objects that come in direct contact with your cat.
+If you have cats with ear mites, you need to diligently clean all the surfaces and objects that come in direct contact with the cat with ear mites.

 While ear mites prefer the ears where it’s warm and damp, these parasites can crawl on your cat’s fur and linger on Mittens’ favorite blanket.
 If you have other pets, especially ones that go outside, it’s even more imperative that you clean any surfaces that might carry mites or their eggs.
 These stinkers are quite infectious, and they spread fast.
 Their microscopic size doesn’t help either.

 If you have an inside cat and no other pets, then your pal will have a tiny chance of contracting ear mites.
 However, if you let your fluffball to roam outside, or if you have other pets that go for a walk, it’ll be better to limit the contact between them.

 We get that you cannot be on guard 24/7, but the least you can do is not to let your outside and inside pets cuddle with each other.
 We know how cute Mittens looks nested with Buddy, but do mites transfer easily from close contact between animals.

 Do Routine Check-ups